What is Blockchain Technology? Trust and the simple concepts | Part 1

 What does Blockchain Technology do?

-First, we need to understand that there generic concepts of blockchain.
+First, we need to understand that there are some simple and generic concepts of blockchain.
 This is not a technical explanation, moreover a way to understand the framework in which to apply our thinking.
 In the next article we will get a little more technical.
-For now, we want to understand what does blockchain do on a practical level - prove without a shadow of a doubt that something occurred.
-With this in mind, we can reference the ‘trust’ applications of the blockchain in a generic nature.
+For now, we want to understand what does blockchain do on a practical level - that is to prove without a shadow of a doubt that something has occurred.
+With this in mind, we can make an assumption about the ‘trust’ properties of the blockchain in a more generic nature.

 - Proof of existence